ozzieba/aider/prompt_patterns.md

 > `+let's find gaps in bates numbers (again, python/duckdb oneliner please`

+> please write a test script that finds the url and pw, uploads a gem, and downloads it

+> please generate a script to store all the secrets in GCP secrets manager; also generally the dev project is syllo-6ce5

+> let's add a diagram, perhaps using mermaid, of all the above models and properties, and their derivations with dependencies

+> let's add a script to actually create the diagrams by reading the md, isolating the mermaid code, and running mermaid

+> let's now embed the resulting images in the markdown, with the mermaid code as alt text or something (so that it's hidden)

 ### 8. Tooling & Environment Setup

 This category includes prompts related to setting up the development, testing, and deployment environment.
 This includes Continuous Integration (CI) configuration, test harnesses, and managing dependencies.